What is climate change?

 Burning fossil fuels produces energy, but also releases greenhouse gases such as carbon dioxide, methane, and nitrous monoxide into the air.
 Over time, large quantities of these gases have built up in the atmosphere.

 For example, the level of carbon dioxide in the atmosphere rose by 40% during the 20th and 21st century and is now over 400ppm (parts per million).
 In 2019, the level of carbon dioxide in the atmosphere was higher than at any time in at least 2 million years.

 This plot shows the global temperature change from 1850 to 2022, compared to an estimated 1850-1900 baseline average temperature.

-This graph shows the rising level of carbon dioxide in our atmosphere since 1960, measured by the Mauna Loa Observatory in Hawaii.
+This graph shows the rising level of carbon dioxide in our atmosphere since 1960.

 Once in the atmosphere, greenhouse gases such as carbon dioxide form a 'blanket' around the planet.
 This blanket traps the heat from the sun and causes the earth to heat up.

 This effect was noticed as far back as the 1980s.
 In 1988, the Intergovernmental Panel on Climate Change (IPCC) was set up to provide governments with information to tackle climate change.

 Evidence has shown that the high levels of greenhouse gases in the atmosphere are the leading cause of increasing global temperatures.

 Scientists have been able to rule out natural events as causes of climate change, such as volcanic activity, changes in solar activity, or natural sources of CO2.
 These may, however, have a very small effect, on top of human contributions.

 In their most recent report, the IPCC states that human activity is unequivocally the cause of climate change.

 How fast is the temperature rising?